-DEVELOPING ROOTS contains four modules: Number, Measurement, Geometry, and Operations.
+DEVELOPING ROOTS contains four major content areas: Number, Measurement, Geometry, and Operations.

-Guidance is provided to teachers as the big ideas are outlined, background knowledge is explained, misconceptions and anticipated responses are identified, and assessment activities are provided for each of the learning modules.
-Think!pads, student journals, and activity cards supplement the teacher guide to support each of the lessons.
+Guidance is provided to teachers as the big ideas are outlined, background knowledge is explained, misconceptions and anticipated responses are identified, and assessment opportunities are suggested for each of the content areas. think!pads and student activity packs supplement the teacher guide and teacher activity pack to support each of the lessons.
 Suggested pacing provides a year-long curriculum filled with rich math content and inviting student work.

 Building thinkers is a process begun by creating a unique learning culture in the classroom.
 Student responsibility and joyful engagement develop positive and successful attitudes in our aspiring young mathematicians.

 Professional Development Opportunities